f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-To upload the qkview file to iHealth using the API use the following POST API call:
+To upload the qkview file to iHealth using the API, use the following POST API call:

 .. code-block:: bash